kiwidancebad/np-tasks/README.md

 # python-np-tasks

-This report is for my university tasks
+This repo is for my university tasks